Extensive Support Needs Education Specialist Credential

 |SPED 529||Positive Behavior Supports for Students with Exceptional Needs||3|

 These courses must be completed prior to beginning clinical practice.

 NOTE: A maximum of 9 units may be taken per 8-week session.
 Completion of all credential requirements—including all examinations, coursework, and other requirements—must be met before the candidate will be recommended for a credential.
-Candidates should meet with their credential analyst for information regarding the credential application process.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.